 - Significantly reduced medical costs arising from early identification and treatment of individual mental health and substance use issues

-How does an EAP work?
+How does an employee assistance program work?

 Typically, EAP plans are entirely subsidized by employers.
 They are most often associated with counseling services for troubled employees enduring difficult times such as: